Build with AI (Vibe Coding)

 ## Stack notes

 Keep LATENTKIT_API_KEY out of NEXT_PUBLIC_* vars.
 Call your /api/chat route from client components.
-If the project uses Pages Router instead of App Router, create pages/api/chat.ts with the same server-only rules.
+Apply the app's existing authentication, authorization, rate limiting, and Origin/CSRF controls before production.
+If the project uses Pages Router, follow its existing API pattern.

 ## Verification